axonops/async-python-cassandra-client/README.md

 ## ✨ Overview

-A Python library that enables the Cassandra driver to work seamlessly with async frameworks like FastAPI, aiohttp, and Quart.
+**async-cassandra** is a Python library that enables the Cassandra driver to work seamlessly with async frameworks like FastAPI, aiohttp, and Quart.
 It provides an async/await interface that prevents blocking your application's event loop while maintaining full compatibility with the DataStax Python driver.

 When using the standard Cassandra driver in async applications, blocking operations can freeze your entire service.
 This wrapper solves that critical issue by bridging the gap between Cassandra's thread-based I/O and Python's async ecosystem, ensuring your web services remain responsive under load.